tigertom00/web-total/README.md

-# Project Title
+# Djano Webserver Timelister

 Website with "Timeliste Registration"

-## Getting Started

-To run on local django server (port: 8000):

 ### Prerequisites

-What things you need to install the software and how to install them

 You need git and python3 installed.

 ### Installing

-Make a new project folder then install virtualenv and activate it:
+Make a new project folder then install virtualenv and activate it (windows):
-(windows:)

 ```
 mkdir myproject